 Here are some tips that HVMN has used to build partnerships that pay off:

-- Find value-aligned partners: Brandt and his team have worked to inspire confidence in their products by partnering with researchers, athletes, and medical professionals that can speak authoritatively about both the science behind Ketone-IQ™ and its effects on performance.
+- Find value-aligned partners: Michael and his team have worked to inspire confidence in their products by partnering with researchers, athletes, and medical professionals that can speak authoritatively about both the science behind Ketone-IQ™ and its effects on performance.

 - Prove yourself with data: Having been on Shopify since launch, HVMN has an endless pool of data about its sales and performance.
 They’ve used this information when going into talks about partnerships with retailers who are less familiar with ketone products.

 - Deliver on your partnership terms: HVMN’s first partner was an unlikely one—the U.S. Department of Defense, who had done their own research into ketones.
-After signing a multi-million dollar government contract to deliver the drink to the agency, Brandt and his team got to work on bringing the product to life, which required breaking down the project into discrete deliverables and staffing each component of the project appropriately.
+After signing a multi-million dollar government contract to deliver the drink to the agency, Michael and his team got to work on bringing the product to life, which required breaking down the project into discrete deliverables and staffing each component of the project appropriately.

 Educate potential customers through a multi-pronged marketing strategy: